Getting your first credit card can help you learn how to manage credit and become financially successful.

 Green Dot primor Visa Gold Secured Credit Card

-This Visa secured credit card issued by Green Dot made the top 10 list for an incredible feature: It has a 9.99% fixed interest rate on purchases!
+This Visa secured credit card issued by Green Dot made our top nine list for an incredible feature: It has a 9.99% fixed interest rate on purchases!
 For a first credit card, an APR this low is typically unheard of.
 As a secured credit card, your credit line is the amount of collateral deposited into a Green Dot savings account, which can be as low as $200 and as high as $5,000.

-Another perk is that your collateral deposit sits in an interest-bearing savings account which currently yields 0.15% annually.
-Green Dot does not apply penalty interest rates for late payments and there is no minimum credit score required to apply.
+Green Dot does not apply penalty interest rates for late payments, and there is no minimum credit score required to apply.

 - Really low APR